Increase treeview pager limit setting from 1,000 to a max value of 10,000

 - At some point having no limit on the items loaded in the treeview is going to trigger fatal errors in AtoM due to exceeding timeout or memory limits.
 I think having some limit, even if it is very large, is better than removing the limit altogether

-#8 Updated by David Juhasz 4 months ago
+#8 Updated by David Juhasz almost 2 years ago

 - Status changed from Code Review to QA/Review

 - Assignee changed from David Juhasz to Sarah Mason